Top Spin (video game): Development

 Top Spin was developed by a partnership between French developer PAM Development and Indie Games, the Salt Lake City division of Microsoft Game Studios.
 Indie Games had previous experience with developing sports Xbox titles, including Amped: Freestyle Snowboarding and the Links series of golf titles.
 Program manager Matthew Seymour stated that Top Spin was conceived as an Xbox competitor to the Virtua Tennis and Mario Tennis series, with the desire to create an "immersive tennis game" that "would also have in-depth and realistic tactical elements" absent in contemporary tennis titles.
 The developers experimented with several control schemes in creating the game's control scheme, settling on a "balance between ease of play and depth" by creating a series of 'safe' and 'risk' shots to introduce a tactical element "to make it true to (the) sport".

 Top Spin was released by Microsoft Game Studios under the branding of XSN Sports, a series launched in 2003 following the launch of Xbox Live in the previous year with enhanced online capabilities for sports games, including for players to set up leagues, build tournaments and review data on the website.
 The game was supported by a roster of sixteen professional players, including Tommy Robredo, Jan-Michael Gambill and Michael Chang, with the cover of the Xbox version featuring Lleyton Hewitt, and the PlayStation 2 version featuring Roger Federer and Maria Sharapova.
 Motion capture technology was used to create a realistic likeness of the players and animate their movements.

+The PS2 version includes Maria Sharapova, Venus Williams, Roger Federer and removes Pete Sampras, Michael Chang, and Anna Kournikova.